kyleroff112/apartment-database/README.md

 # real-estate-database
-This web application is intended to be a database for local real estate as well as allowing clients to upload and retrieve sensitive documents about said real estate.
+This web application is intended to be a database for an apartment complex to use as a way to keep track of documents for its leasees such as proof of income, applications, lease agreements, etc.